illumos/docs/docs/contributing/quality.md

 to use them, appreciate them, and be inspired by them -- but you probably won't spend much time modifying them.
-(And because many of these subsystems have been implemented by engineers who are now part of the active illumos community, many of the changes will be done by the original implementor(s) anyway.)
+(And because many of these subsystems have been implemented by engineers who are now part of the active illumos community, many of the changes will be done by the original implementer(s) anyway.)

 ## Fetid